datastring/firefox-minnesota-only/README.md

-# ❄ Sorry, Minnesota Only
+# Sorry, Minnesota Only

 "Sorry, Minnesota Only" is a Firefox Extension that removes all states starting with "M" except Minnesota.
-Allowing you to press "M" in your keyboard and go directly to Minnesota, instead of any other in most dropdown menus.
+Allowing you to press "M" in your keyboard and go directly to Minnesota, instead of any other option within most dropdown menus.

 ## What it Does